The family flies, which for the most part consist of very small flies, I

 or ensign flies (Sepsidae).

-wings.
 But there is another species with wings without dark spots.
 Namely

 Nemopoda nitidula.
 Thanks Niels-Jan.
-Look at forum
+Look at (in

 Dutch.
-I'm sorry.)
+I'm sorry.) forum

 Sepsis punctum.
 Familie